 Are there any risks with this procedure?

 There is a very low risk that one may have from the exposure to radiation.
 CT emits a very low dose of radiation.
-There is a small chance of having a reaction to the contrast.

 Are there any alternatives to this procedure?